cwchentw/shlibs/README.md

 # shlibs

-Tiny but handy aliases and functions for `sh`-compatible shell.
+Tiny but handy aliases and functions for Bourne shell compatible shell.

 ## Warning